A Shepherds Pie Recipe… With a Little Cheddar

 My family likes it best a little different from the traditional.
 I tuck a layer of cheese between the potatoes and the meat layer.
 Since cheddar is our favorite, that’s what I use but many different cheeses would work.
-You can tuck the cheese in or leave it out of this casserole, but either way, make plenty since you’ll find this family-pleasing.
+You can tuck the cheese in or leave it out of this casserole, but either way, make plenty since you’ll find this a family-pleasing gluten-free casserole.

 Any leftovers will reheat well.
 I must admit, though, I’ve caught Al eating it cold – it’s that good, and he didn’t want to wait.
 Leave a comment if anyone in your family does that…

 A Shepherds Pie Recipe with a Little Cheddar

 - 1 1/2 Pounds Lean Ground Beef, the leaner the better